BountySecurity/gbounty/README.md

   -tags, --print-tags
     	Print available profile tags
 	Used in combination with --tag
+  -poc, --only-poc
+    	If specified, only matched requests will be printed, nothing else.
+​
 RUNTIME OPTIONS:
   -c, --concurrency int
     	Determines how many target URL(s) will be scanned concurrently (default: 10)